 Employees who are participating in a Civil War reenactment may bring a Civil War era weapon onto campus with prior permission of the building principal.
 If the weapon is a firearm, the firearm must be unloaded.5

-A.C.A. § 5-73-124(a)(2)
+A.C.A. § 5-73-119 Legal References: